EXPLAINER: Why GameStop's stock surge is shaking Wall Street

 WHAT IS HAPPENING WITH GAMESTOP’S STOCK?

 It’s been maniacal this month.
 After sitting around $18 three Fridays ago, it doubled in four days.
 It kept shooting higher, before nearly doubling on Tuesday and then more than doubling again on Wednesday to $347.51.
-On Thursday, it gave back a chunk of those gains and was down to $229.
-But it’s still up an amazing 1,250% through the first few weeks of 2021.
+On Thursday, it gave back a chunk of those gains and finished the day at $193.60, down 44%.
+But it’s still up an amazing 928% through the first few weeks of 2021.

 AND THE COMPANY ITSELF?